Loch Ness is the most famous loch in Scotland and much of that is down to the mystical creature that lives in the depths of its water.

 Top things to do around Loch Ness

-For children who want to explore the legend of the Loch Ness Monster, Nessie Land is a great day out, with a bunch of great features to enchant and entertain kids in equal measure.
+Nessie Land - For children who want to explore the legend of the Loch Ness Monster, Nessie Land is a great day out, with a bunch of great features to enchant and entertain kids in equal measure.
 Head into the Nessieland Caves, an adventure playground, a model railway, outlander tours and information about the past sightings of the Loch Ness Monster.
-Nessieland is within walking distance of Drumnadrochit, a pretty village with a green, church and a Nessie-obsessed gift shop.
+Location: IV63 6TU

-The Scottish Highlands has an intriguing history, evidenced by the ruins dotted throughout the region’s glens and mountains.
-Perched atop a hill overlooking Loch Ness, are the remains of the imposing Urquhart Castle.
+Urquhart Castle - Perched atop a hill overlooking Loch Ness, are the remains of the imposing Urquhart Castle.
 It once played an important role in the Wars of Independence in the 14th century and is now a popular landmark.
 Some of the most breathtaking views of Loch Ness can be enjoyed from the castle.
+Location: IV63 6XJ

 Managed by the National Trust, the Battle of Culloden was a significant clash during the Jacobite uprising in 1745.
 Visit the memorial cairn, the site of 1,500 graves of the fallen soldiers.
 The visitor centre has a brilliant set of exhibits that recount the fateful battle at Culloden Moor.
 It’s a must-see for history buffs.